paraspell/xcm-tools/README.md

 - Build all packages and apps using `pnpm build`

-- Launch playground from the root using `pnpm run:playground`
+- Launch the XCM Tools Playground from the root using `pnpm run:playground`

 - Launch XCM API from the root using `pnpm run:api`